Get a property report and suburb profile for any property in Leederville

 Leederville rental market trends

-The rental market in Leederville has shown stability, with house rents experiencing a slight increase of 0.1% over the past year to $750 per week.
-In contrast, unit rents have seen a more significant rise of 8.3%, reaching $650 per week.
-This vibrant suburb continues to attract renters with its lively atmosphere and convenient location, making it a desirable choice for both residents and investors.
+The rental market in Leederville has experienced moderate growth, with house rents increasing 7.1% over the past year to $750 per week, while unit rents have seen a smaller rise of 2.4% to $640 per week.
+With its vibrant community and proximity to Perth's CBD, Leederville continues to attract both renters and investors seeking a lively urban lifestyle.

 Suburbs near Leederville